RIOT-OS/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 - Common interface for storing configuration parameters in non-volatile storage devices

+Throughout this document a tentative API is used, but the main goal of this is to describe the desired functionality of the final implementation.

 ## Status
 This document is currently under open discussion.
 This document is a product of [Configuration Task